emindoganca/FireflyQAProject/README.md

-# 2. Erroneous Data Conditions That I Detected;
+# 2. Erroneous Data Conditions That I Detected

 		Are there any trips with less than 1 passenger?